Gustavo2358/Snake-Game/README.md

-ABCg
+Snake Game
 ======

-Development framework accompanying the course MCTA008-17 Computer Graphics at [UFABC](https://www.ufabc.edu.br/).
+A simple snake game developed using C++, OpenGl and the [ABCg](https://github.com/hbatagelo/abcg), a development framework accompanying the Computer Graphics course at [UFABC] (https://www.ufabc.edu.br/).
 ----

-### Credits

-Developed by Harlen Batagelo.

-### License

-ABCg is licensed under the MIT License.
-See [LICENSE](https://github.com/hbatagelo/abcg/blob/main/LICENSE) for more information.